This is how SAFC can get extra time to seal double Bayern Munich deal and Will Grigg's exit

-This is how Sunderland can get extra time to seal late deals and Will Grigg's exit amid Rotherham and Doncaster interest
+This is how Sunderland can get extra time to seal late deals and Will Grigg's departure amid Rotherham and Doncaster interest

 Sunderland could have some extra time in which to seal deals this evening - with in and outgoings still expected at the Stadium of Light.

-The Black Cats have been in advanced talks to sign Bayern Munich youngsters Leon Dajaku and goalkeeper Ron-Thorbert Hoffman, who are initially expected to join on loan.
+The Black Cats have completed the signing of winger Leon Dajaku on loan, while goalkeeper Ron-Thorbert Hoffman is also expected to join the club.

-Sunderland have also been looking to strengthen in other areas, while the club have been trying to offload striker Will Grigg.
+Sunderland have also been looking to strengthen in other areas, while the Wearsiders have been trying to offload striker Will Grigg, with Doncaster and Rotherham keen to sign him.

 But while the transfer window is set to slam shut at 11pm this evening, the Black Cats could have an extra two hours in which to finalise the details of any further incomings or outgoings.